MatrixAINetworkMan/MatrixHowTo/README.md

 ## Mining (regular updates)
 Want to mine some $MAN?
-An issue with Matrix's miner?
+An issue with MATRIX's miner?
 That's the place.

 ## Nodes (coming soon)